bytecodealliance/wasmtime/cranelift/docs/isle.md

 term-rewriting DSL, consists simply of an unordered list of rules.
 Each rule may or may not apply; if it applies, then it can be used to edit the term.
-Execution consists of repeated application of rules until no more rules can be applied.
+Execution consists of repeated application of rules until some criteria are met.

 A rule consists of two parts: the left-hand side (LHS), or *pattern*, and right-hand side (RHS), or *expression*.
 The left-hand and